gramener/gramex/gramex/apps/guide/alert/README.md

   - `images`: inline image attachments as a dictionary of key:path.
 These can be linked from HTML emails using `<img src="cid:key">`.
 Optional
   - `capture`: screenshot attachments (TODO)
+  - For all the above, the variables available in the Tornado templates are:
+    - All dataset keys loaded from the `data:` section are available as variables.
+      If `data:` directly specifies a variable, it is stored in a `data` variable
+    - `config` holds the alert configuration -- e.g. `config.to` is the recipient
+    - `row` and `index` contain the row values and index if `each:` is used
 - data configuration uses data to drive the content and triggers.
   - `data`: data file or dict of datasets.
 A dataset can be `key: {url: file}` or as `key: {url: sqlalchemy-url, table: table}`.
 All keys are available as